Aerospacerr/Iris-Dataset-Exploratory-Data-Analysis/README.md

 ## Iris Dataset Exploratory Data Analysis(EDA) and Decision Tree Classifier
-We are going to perform a exploratory data analysis (EDA) on iris dataset Then we will implement a decision tree classifier, train with iris dataset Finally analyze the results of the classification
+We did perform an exploratory data analysis (EDA) on Iris dataset before, here this link:

+Now we will implement classifier methods as a benchmark for Iris dataset.
+It will be a live script which I will try to update weekly with different methods and try to improve method's accuracy.
+Just for start, it includes K-means & Decision tree classifier and also a Deep Learning-Neural Network predictor for classification.

 ![This is an image](https://machinelearninghd.com/wp-content/uploads/2021/03/iris-dataset.png)